brandur/org/drafts/heroku-values.md

 ### Capable Engineers (#engineers)

-Everyone is flexible enough to jump over a hurdle once they get to one.

-No extreme specialization.
-Engineering talent is generally good enough that most people can solve most problems for themselves.
-Remember, engineers who need constant hand holding from other engineers are a not an asset, they're a cost center.
+At its essence, this one is pretty obvious: hire good engineering talent.

+In particular, it's worth looking for people who are good at what they do, but still flexible enough to jump in and fix bugs or modify almost any project.
+This requires a degree of being able to learn indepedently and figure things out for themselves that not everyone is well-suited for, but results in fewer disruptions to the rest of the team and more work output overall.

+For quite some time we have a team that sync up once a week and plow through huge workloads for the rest of it.
+Communication happened largely asynchronously unless a higher bandwidth channel was more suitable.

 ### Technical Culture (#technical-culture)

-Workshop.

-For quite some time we had an event every Friday called Workshop where engineers could show off some of the interesting projects they were working.
+Technical culture was fostered, which (I believe) led to a high degree of technical excellence in the products that we produced.
+This mostly manifested in the way of papers being passed around, general discussions on the engineering mailing list, and plenty of forward-thinking water cooler speculation on how to improve the product's internal architecture.
+For a long time we also held a technical event every Friday where engineers could show off some of the interesting projects that they were working on.
 It was designed to educate and inspire, and it worked.

 ### Flexible Environment (#flexible-environment)